pulp-platform/hero/README.md

 ## Boot

-Once booted there is an issue with OpenSBI wrongly setting up physical memory protection and restraining access to the cluster.
-Start openOCD with the config in `board/occamy/vcu128-1-digilent.cfg`.
+Once booted connect with `root` and no password.
+There is an issue with OpenSBI wrongly setting up physical memory protection and restraining access to the cluster.
+Start openOCD with the config in the Snitch repositoy.
 Connect GCC and set the correct PMP CSR : `set $pmpcfg0=0x1f1f18`. __TODO:__ Patch OpenSBI.

+You can set you ssh key on `board/common/overlay/root/.ssh/authorized_keys` for ssh access.

 ## Library and driver

 Driver and library are located in `support/libsnitch` `support/libsnitch`.
 The library is imported by applications to interact with the cluster and offload.
 Actual communication is handled by the driver through ioctl calls.
 The driver maps the physical addresses of the cluster to virtual addresses.

 Both are compiled directly by buildroot.
-If you want to recompile them :
+You can find out how in `package/libsnitch` `package/snitch-driver` If you want to recompile them :

 ```bash
 cd output/br-hrv-occamy